 bravemindsAboutFor SchoolsFor StudentsFor FamiliesApply Now

-A Deeper Look
+A Deeper Look:

-Every part of BraveMinds — from self-discovery exercises to the Courage Lab — is built on decades of research in developmental psychology, student development, and leadership science.
+Every part of BraveMinds from self-discovery exercises to the Courage Lab is built on decades of research in developmental psychology, student development, and leadership science.

 Most leadership programs fall short of their promise.

 Leadership programs are now common across K–12 and higher education, but most don't lead to lasting change.
-Each common model carries limitations BraveMinds was built to address.
+Each common model carries limitations that BraveMinds was built to address.

 Assembly Programs